Centerpoint-Gaming/timenite/README.md

-# How to suport me?
+# How to support this project?
 - Simply use my Creator Code *Pri* in Fortnite's Item Shop or the Epic Games Store.

 ![alt text](https://github.com/thisispriyamraj/timenite/blob/main/images/prisac.gif)